1896 Summer Olympics: Venues

 Seven venues were used for the 1896 Summer Olympics.
 Panathenaic Stadium was the main venue, hosting four of the nine sports contested.
-The city of Marathon served as host to the marathon event and the individual road race events.
+The town of Marathon served as host to the marathon event and the individual road race events.
 Swimming was held in the Bay of Zea, fencing at the Zappeion, sport shooting at Kallithea, and tennis at the Athens Lawn Tennis Club.
 Tennis was a sport unfamiliar to Greeks at the time of the 1896 Games.

 The Bay of Zea is a seaport and marina in the Athens area; it was used as the swimming venue because the organizers of the Games wanted to avoid spending money on constructing a special purpose swimming venue.

 Four of the 1896 venues were reused as competition venues for the 2004 Games.
 The velodrome would be renovated into a football stadium in 1964 and was known as Karaiskakis Stadium.
 This venue was renovated in 2003 for use as a football venue for the 2004 Games.
 During the 2004 Games, Panathinaiko Stadium served as host for archery competitions and was the finish line for the athletic marathon event.
 The city of Marathon itself served as the starting point for both marathon events during the 2004 Games.
 The Zappeion served as the first home of the organizing committee (ATHOC) for the 2004 Games from 1998 to 1999, and served as the main communications center during those Games.

 Calendar

+‡ The iconic Olympic rings symbol was not designed by Baron Pierre de Coubertin until 1912.

+Note: Silver medals were awarded to the winners, with copper medals given to the runners-up, and no prizes were given to those who came in 3rd place in any events.

 Opening ceremony

-On 6 April (25 March according to the Julian calendar then in use in Greece), the games of the First Olympiad were officially opened; it was Easter Monday for both the Western and Eastern Christian Churches and the anniversary of Greece's independence.
+On Easter Monday 6 April (25 March according to the Julian calendar used in Greece until 1923), the games of the First Olympiad were officially opened.
 The Panathenaic Stadium was filled with an estimated 80,000 spectators, including King George I of Greece, his wife Olga, and their sons.
 Most of the competing athletes were aligned on the infield, grouped by nation.
 After a speech by the president of the organising committee, Crown Prince Constantine, his father officially opened the Games with the words (in Greek):

 Afterwards, nine bands and 150 choir singers performed an Olympic Hymn, composed by Spyridon Samaras, with words by poet Kostis Palamas.
 Thereafter, a variety of musical offerings provided the backgrounds to the Opening Ceremonies until 1960, since which time the Samaras/Palamas composition has become the official Olympic Anthem (decision taken by the IOC Session in 1958).
 Other elements of current Olympic opening ceremonies were initiated later: the Olympic flame was first lit in 1928, the first athletes' oath was sworn at the 1920 Summer Olympics, and the first officials' oath was taken at the 1972 Olympic Games.